Crkanouff/ai-case-study/README.md

 Jasper’s competitive advantage is truly its ability to provide consistent branding and voice across their clients’ multiple touch points, including multi-language support in over 30 languages.
 As companies grow and sales and marketing departments support in-country sales, Jasper’s *Brand Voice* and *Co Pilot* features will help assist with congruency and accuracy across clients products and markets.
 From the user side, the easy access to application extensions, make the product easy to use and in-the-end, saves time in the creative process.

-Numerous AI content creators have similar ability create words and intelligent content based on the use of prompts.
+Numerous AI content creators have similar ability to create words and intelligent content based on the use of prompts.
 And what is consistent across all of them is that garbage in equals garbage out!
 What makes Jasper stand out may be simply their ability to market themselves as a full service, or end-to-end provider, that can meet the needs of large agencies or in-house marketing departments.

 There are dozens of comapanies that are positioning themsleves as niche need players in the ai content creation space.
 However, Jasper’s top competitors in providing a full solution approach (including features such as tone check, multilanguage support, graphics/art, team collaboration) are CopyAI, Rytr and WriteSonic.
 For agencies or individuals looking to “test out” these content ai companies, WriteSonic does come in at the lowest entry point cost of $12/month for an indivudal user, while Jasper’s lowest entry point cost is $40 per month.[^4]